mattermost/mattermost-handbook-1/source/guides/ceo-listening-sessions.md

 Objectives:

-- Learn from staff what to keep and what to change about how we do things
+- Learn what to keep and what to change about how we do things
-- Remain connected to staff
+- Maintain connection to staff

 Time: